 But donation bins must be properly maintained and managed.
 Municipalities across the nation are beginning to recognize the need for regulating recycling bins in their communities.
 Examples where local regulations have been passed include: Fairfax County, Virginia; Laurel, Maryland; Cleveland, Ohio; Gastonia, North Carolina; Portage, Michigan; and Worchester, Massachusetts.
 (Read what one assistant city planner had to say about his municipality's experience with bin regulations by clicking here.)

 Planet Aid applauds local efforts to make recycling available to the public, and we offer our support to help make sure that consumers have a way to conveniently recycle their textiles without any hassles or drawbacks.
-We encourage government representatives and others to download our white paper: Five Things Local Governments Must Know About Private Clothing Donation Bins by clicking on the cover to the right.
+We encourage government representatives and others to download our white paper: Five Things Local Governments Must Know About Private Clothing Donation Bins.

 Bin Regulation in the News